earthIsAPrisonIfYouNotAwareItCanNotOut/believingdying/README.md

 Each program language have its bright spot
-Known it, make it and combine it
+<p>Known it, make it and combine it